Navak94/RaspbianPLCcontrol/README.md

 remove the "C"

-address of 0 in this case is  3073 according to the datasheet
+address of 0 in this case is  3073 according to the datasheet for Automation Direct DL-06

 C1006 is what I want to trigger.